I'm Eighteen

-Background, production, and release
+Background

 The Alice Cooper band formed in the mid-1960s and adopted its name in 1968, presenting an origin story that it came from a 17th-century witch whose name they learned from a session with a ouija board.
 The group's first two albums, Pretties for You (1969) and Easy Action (1970), appeared on Frank Zappa's Straight Records label, and failed to find an audience.
 The band relocated to Detroit and found itself in the midst of a music scene populated with the hard-driving rock of the MC5, the stage-diving Iggy Pop with the Stooges, and the theatricality of George Clinton's Parliament and Funkadelic.
 The Alice Cooper band incorporated these influences into a tight hard-rock sound coupled with an outrageous, theatrical live show.
 Zappa sold Straight Records to Warner Bros. in 1970 for $50,000.

 While at the Strawberry Fields Festival in Canada in April 1970, band manager Shep Gordon contacted producer Jack Richardson, who sent nineteen-year-old Bob Ezrin in his place.
 Ezrin initially turned down working with the band, but changed his mind when he saw them perform at Max's Kansas City in New York City the following October.
 Ezrin was impressed with the band's audience-participation rock-theater performance and the cult-like devotion of the band's fans, who dressed up and knew the lyrics and actions to the music.
 Ezrin returned to Toronto to convince Richardson to take on the band; Richardson did not want to work directly with such a group but agreed on condition that Ezrin took the lead.

 The band and Bob Ezrin did pre-production for the album in Pontiac, Michigan, in November and December 1970.
 Ezrin, with his classical and folk background, attempted to have the band tighten its loosely structured songs.
 The band resisted at first, but came to see things Ezrin's way, and ten to twelve hours a day of rehearsal resulted in a tight set of hard-rocking songs with little of the psychedelic freak-rock aesthetic of the first two albums.
 According to Cooper, Ezrin "ironed the songs out note by note, giving them coloring, personality", including cutting down "I'm Eighteen" from an eight-minute jam to a tight three-minute rocker, a song whose aggressive chorus he misheard at first as "I'm Edgy".

 "I'm Eighteen" was a sixteen-track recording made at RCA Mid-American Recording Center in Chicago.
 Ezrin found it a challenge to capture Cooper's raspy vocals with standard techniques; he settled on using a Shure SM57 microphone with high compression and judicious addition of treble and midrange equalization.